MathewShardin/C3Threading/Start_Document.md

 - Interact with an app using a UI MAUI interface

 The application will be able to:
-- Contain a DB with hotel information
-- Parse a CSV file with hotel information into an internal DB (MSSQL)
+- Parse a CSV file with hotel information into a custom class objects
 - Sort hotels based on user preference
 - Display graphs that outline hotel prices per city

-## Input & Output

 ## Class Diagram